gdsbook/book/notebooks/09_spatial_inequality.md

 One common objection to the analysis of inequality in aggregate relates to lack of detail about the scale at which inequality is most important.
 Inequality can be driven by differences between groups and not by discrepancies in income between similar individuals.
 That is, there is always the possibility that observed inequality can be "explained" by a confounding variate, such as age, sex, or education.
 For example, income differences between older and younger people can "explain" a large part of the societal inequality in wealth: older people have much longer to acquire experience, and thus are generally paid more for that experience.
 Younger people do not have as much experience, so young people (on average) have lower incomes than older people.

 To tackle this issue, it is often useful to *decompose* inequality indices into constituent groups.
 This allows us to understand how much of inequality is driven by aggregate group differences and how much is driven by observation-level inequality.
 This also allows us to characterize how unequal each group is separately.
-In geographic applications, these groups are usually spatially defined, in that *regions* are contiguous geographic groups of observations.
+In geographic applications, these groups are usually spatially defined, in that *regions* are contiguous geographic groups of observations {cite}`shorrocks2005`.
 This section discusses regional inequality decompositions as a way to introduce geography into the study of inequality.

 Let's illustrate these ideas with our income dataset.
 The table records the United States Census Bureau region a county belongs to in the `Region` variable.
 These divide the country into eight regions, each assigned a number that relates to its name as specified below:
 ```python ein.hycell=false ein.tags="worksheet-0" jupyter={"outputs_hidden": false} slideshow={"slide_type": "-"}